20 Car Sales Phone Scripts: Internet, BDC, Cold Call & Voicemail

 For a deeper look at how mishandled leads cost your store and how speed-to-lead connects to everything above, those articles break down the full picture.

-Want the exact words for every scenario?
-Our complete phone scripts collection has all 20 scripts in a single reference with copy-paste dialogue for internet callbacks, voicemails, follow-ups, and relationship calls.
-If you want to pair your scripts with better objection handling, that collection covers the 20 most common objections with step-by-step word tracks.
+Running a dedicated BDC?
+Our 10 BDC appointment-setting scripts cover the agent playbook in depth: the price-shopper redirect, no-show recovery, and the warm transfer to the floor.
+When the appointment walks in, the floor team can pair these with closing word tracks for the desk and better objection handling, which covers the 20 most common objections with step-by-step word tracks.
 And if your biggest challenge isn’t what to say but knowing whether your team is saying it, coaching from call data shows you how to build accountability without listening to every call yourself.

 That salesperson from the opening?
 The one who called back 47 minutes late?
 If they’d had the callback script down and a system that rang their phone in 42 seconds, that Tahoe customer would’ve heard “I see you were looking at the Z71” before she’d even closed the browser tab.
 Same salesperson.
 Same inventory.
 Same customer.
 The words were just ready this time.